-- (a) "Without scenario": All existing legal uses at the effective date of the rule shall be represented using the allocation in the permit.
+(a) "Without scenario": All existing legal uses at the effective date of the rule shall be represented using the allocation in the permit.
 For the purposes of this evaluation and Subsection (b,) the annual allocation shall be distributed on a monthly basis based on the use type.
 For a public water supply use type, the monthly distribution shall be calculated based on the measured monthly pumpage divided by the annual total pumpage using the average of the three most recent representative years.
 Representative years shall not include years with water shortage restrictions, years with plant failures or other years that are not representative of normal pumpage.
-For an irrigation use type, the monthly distribution shall be determined using the Blaney-Criddle distribution calculated for each project pursuant to "Part B Water Use Management System Design and Evaluation Aids" of the "Basis of Review for Water Use Permit Applications within the South Florida Water Management District", incorporated by reference in Rules 40E-2.091 and 40E-20.091, F.A.C., the annual allocation and the associated monthly distribution shall be simulated using the calibrated model developed in accordance with the criteria identified in Subsection 3.11.1.B.2 in order to generate a daily flow data for each represented inflow location identified in Subsection 3.11.1.
-These data shall be presented as daily hydrographs as well as seasonal and period of record flow probability curves. - (b) "With Scenario": The "with scenario" includes all existing legal uses at the time of the evaluation of the application and the proposed use and pending applications for which the evaluation under this subsection is being conducted.
+For an irrigation use type, the monthly distribution shall be determined using the Blaney-Criddle distribution calculated for each project pursuant to "Part B Water Use Management System Design and Evaluation Aids" of the Volume III.
+Permit Information Manual for Water Use Applications referenced in the "Basis of Review for Water Use Permit Applications within the South Florida Water Management District", which is incorporated by reference in Rule 40E-2.091, F.A.C., the annual allocation and the associated monthly distribution shall be simulated using the calibrated model developed in accordance with the criteria identified in Subsection 3.11.1.B.2 in order to generate a daily flow data for each represented inflow location identified in Subsection 3.11.1.
+These data shall be presented as daily hydrographs as well as seasonal and period of record flow probability curves.

+- (b) "With Scenario": The "with scenario" includes all existing legal uses at the time of the evaluation of the application and the proposed use and pending applications for which the evaluation under this subsection is being conducted.
 The annual allocation and the associated monthly distribution shall be simulated using the calibrated model developed in accordance with the criteria identified in Subsection 3.11.1.B.2 in order to generate a daily flow data for each represented inflow location identified in Subsection 3.11.1.
 These data shall be presented as daily hydrographs as well as seasonal and period of record flow probability curves. - (c) The resulting flow volume distributions of the "with" and "without" scenarios shall be compared to determine whether the proposed use withdraws reserved water.
-Withdrawals of reserved water occur when the simulated flow volume probability curve(s) of the "with scenario" differs in flow distribution when compared to the "without scenario" at any of the inflow locations identified in Subsection 3.11.1.B.1 reserved under Rule 40E-10.041 F.A.C.
-Such modeling shall evaluate the impacts of the proposed project on the reservation water body under a representative range of hydrologic conditions for which the water reservations have been established (e.g. wet, average, dry hydrologic conditions).
-Proposed alternative modeling evaluations shall be submitted in writing to the District for review and comment prior to conducting such modeling either in a pre-application meeting or as part of the permit application.
-District staff shall approve those model approaches which utilize documented model codes that have undergone professional peer review and accurately represent the physical system; are calibrated consistent with the criteria contained in subsection 3.11.1.B.2(f) i., ii., and iii. or other appropriate criteria; accurately represents impacts to inflows of reserved water into the reservation water body as described in Rule 40E-10.041 F.A.C.; and represents existing legal uses and the proposed project withdrawals.
+Withdrawals of reserved water occur when the simulated flow volume probability curve(s) of the "with scenario" differs in flow distribution when compared to the "without scenario" at any of the inflow locations identified in Subsection 3.11.1.B.1